 On heating, which accounts for around 20% of UK emissions, there were calls for policies to support home insulation, heat pumps and low carbon heat networks.

 Lord Deben, chairman of the CCC, said: “Action is needed now to ensure the UK can deliver its climate obligations at least cost.

-“For too long, government policy has neglected the UK’s aging homes and heating systems.
+“For too long, Government policy has neglected the UK’s ageing homes and heating systems.
 It is time to remedy that failure with policies that are simple, stable, and designed to work for the ordinary household.”

 Most climate policies to date have focused on the power sector, with a slump in coal generation delivering big carbon cuts.

 At best, existing measures will only go halfway to meeting the carbon budgets set out to 2032, according to the CCC.